MarkaMorozova/ModelingRateOfSenescence/README.md

 # Sections of the Jupyter Notebook

 ## 1. Reading NHANES III datafiles (lab.dat, exam.dat, adult.dat, cmv.xpt, NHANES_III_MORT_2019_PUBLIC.dat)
-Datafiles have specific format - each line of ```.dat``` file correspond to a participant, there is some sequence of numbers, blanks in each line or repeating 8, 9 etc. In corresponding ```.sas``` files, there is description which variables correspond to which indices in the line.
+Datafiles have specific format - each line of ```.dat``` file correspond to a participant, there is some sequence of numbers, blanks or repeating 8, 9 etc in each line.
+In corresponding ```.sas``` files, there is description which variables correspond to which indices in the line.
 I collected all the indices of variables used in the article in this notebook section.

 ## 2. Data aggregation
 In this section all dataframes from ```.dat``` and ```.xpt``` are merged by SEQN variable (participant's ID).
 Resulting dataframe is filtered by Age (30-75 y.o.), Pearson's correlations between Chronological age and variables are calculated, 10 best variable are chosen.
 Rows containing NaNs are dropped.